This is the story of my most epic failure as a young entrepreneur, and exactly how to create a product that nobody wants. Begin: The iStash Story.

 I was in an interesting predicament where the perceived value of my product was much closer to $10 than $20, yet I didn’t have the margins built in to be able to sell any other way than direct-to-consumer.
 Any smaller margin than that and it didn’t even justify spending my own time on it.
 This was a pretty serious realization.

 Over time, orders would trickle into my online store, a few per week typically at most.
-I wasn’t doing much to go out and drum up interest, seek press, or drive in web traffic at the time, because I didn’t know how to do that and I wasn’t currently motivated to learn how.
-Anyone who discovered my product was likely finding it from Pinterest or Fancy.com, which I’d later go on to write a great eBook about.
+I wasn’t doing much to go out and drum up interest, seek press, or drive in web traffic at the time, because I didn’t know how to do that and I wasn’t currently motivated to learn how (guess I never found the right motivational quote to kick mass ass into higher gear).
+Anyone who discovered my product was likely finding it from Pinterest or Fancy.com, which I’d later go on to write an eBook about.

 For each order that came in during this dry spell, I’d send them two iStashes and include a hand-written thank you note.
 I’d also look these people up online and see if there was a possibility to build a business relationship with them.
 I often received warm thank you emails from these people, saying that I made their day.